 8. Balara Filters Park

 Centris Walk may seem like another Eastwood or Maginhawa at first due to the long list of dining places you will see here.
-But looking thoroughly, the centre offers several opportunities for you to unleash your inner artist through the futuristic architectures and spaces found throughout the grounds.
+But looking thoroughly, the centre offers several opportunities for you to unleash your inner artist through the futuristic architecture and spaces found throughout the grounds.
 The restaurants and shops themselves are arranged rather intricately.
-Come night time, take the opportunity to bring out your cameras for some funky Instagrammables.
+Come nighttime, take the opportunity to bring out your cameras for some funky Instagrammables.

 In contrast to the avant-garde vibe of Eton Centris Walk, Cubao Expo has a more hip and antique touch to it that will make any visitor feel like travelling back in time.
 Once a haven for graffiti artists, the horseshoe-shaped complex is now home to a few hole-in-the-wall restaurants, bars, thrift shops and galleries.
 The outdoor facade of the stalls and the overall area’s indie vibe can serve as a convincing set for a quirky, boho-style shoot.

-Quezon City may not be a common stop for travellers as much as Manila, but it sure is prepared to accommodate all our different travel interests.
-So how about giving these places a try on your next day or night out in Metro Manila?
+This city up north may not be a common stop for travellers as much as Manila, but it sure is prepared to accommodate all our different travel interests.
+So how about giving these Quezon City tourist spots a try on your next day or night out?